How to delete WooCommerce customer accounts

 How to bulk delete customers from WooCommerce

-If you have multiple WooCommerce accounts that you need to be deleted, the manual deletion method can be quite unpractical and time consuming.
-This is when we will need a way to bulk delete WooCommerce customers.
-We have a detailed step by step guide on how to delete WordPress accounts in bulk, in this tutorial we are going to focus on WooCommerce and in this tutorial we are going to explain a step-by-step guide on how to delete a WooCommerce account.
+If you have multiple WooCommerce accounts that you must delete, the manual deletion method can be impractical and time-consuming.
+This is when we will need a way to delete WooCommerce customers in bulk.
+We have a detailed step-by-step guide on how to delete WordPress accounts in bulk.
+In this tutorial, we are going to focus on WooCommerce and explain a step-by-step guide on how to delete a WooCommerce account.

-In general this process will have only two steps.
+In general, this process will have only two steps.
 The first is to find and filter out all WooCommerce accounts we want to delete.
-Create a separate segment of them so that we don’t accidentally delete customer account that we don’t want.
-And the second set is the actually bulk deletion of accounts.
+We should create a separate segment for each account so that we don’t accidentally delete a customer account that we don’t want.
+The second set is the bulk deletion of accounts.

 The bulk deletion process will use the customer email addresses to select which customer account to delete

-For the filtering and segmentation of customers accounts we are going to use the Users Insights plugin.
-Since our bulk deletion process will use the customer email addresses to select which customer account to delete, we are going use the export feature to export only the emails of the different customer segments for deletion.
-Let’s look at few different examples of bulk deletion:
+We will use the Users Insights plugin to filter and segment customer accounts.
+Since our bulk deletion process will use the customer email addresses to select which customer account to delete, we will use the export feature to export only the emails of the different customer segments for deletion.
+Let’s look at a few different examples of bulk deletion:

-How to delete inactive WooCommerce account after a certain time
+How to delete an inactive WooCommerce account after a specific time

 woocommerce bulk delete inactive customer accounts

-Other way is to find all the inactive customers who have not made a purchase in a long period of time, say one year.
-For this we can use the
+Another way is to find all the inactive customers who have not purchased in a long period, say one year.
+For this, we can use the

 woocommerce bulk delete inactive customer accounts orders